NateAlmighty/MinionsOfTheDragon/README.md

 * Typewriter effect added!
 * Devs will notice I've cleaned the code, too ;)

-# V2.0 Patch Notes
-# HUGE Improvements!
+# V2.0 Patch Notes: HUGE Improvements!
 STORY!
 BBEG REVEALED!

 Added a TON of new stuff: